Leody Taveras Player Props: Rangers vs. Cardinals

-Leody Taveras -- with a slugging percentage of .564 in his past 10 games, including five extra-base hits -- will be in action for the Texas Rangers against the St. Louis Cardinals, with Adam Wainwright on the mound, on June 5 at 8:05 PM ET.
+Leody Taveras -- with a slugging percentage of .538 in his past 10 games, including five extra-base hits -- will be in action for the Texas Rangers versus the St. Louis Cardinals, with Matthew Liberatore on the hill, on June 6 at 8:05 PM ET.

-He racked up three RBI (going 2-for-5 with a home run) in his previous game against the Mariners.
+In his previous game he had a hitless showing (0-for-4 with an RBI) against the Cardinals.

 Leody Taveras Game Info & Props vs. the Cardinals